-Visiting Penn State Children’s Hospital involves special rules and unique circumstances.
+Visiting Penn State Health Children’s Hospital involves special rules and unique circumstances.
 We encourage you to prepare, so you can better help the patient heal.

 Visiting children in the hospital

 Your actions while visiting the Children’s Hospital are important to helping your loved one get healthy.
 Here are some ways you can be prepared for your visit and make a child’s stay at the Children’s Hospital better.

 Before you arrive